SpongePowered/SpongeDocs/source/server/getting-started/configuration/sponge-conf.rst

             human-player-list-remove-delay=10
             # Controls the time in ticks for when an item despawns.
             item-despawn-rate=6000
+            # The upper bounded range where living entities farther from a player will likely despawn
+            living-hard-despawn-range=128
+            # The amount of seconds before a living entity between the soft and hard despawn ranges from a player to be considered for despawning
+            living-soft-despawn-minimum-life=30
+            # The lower bounded range where living entities near a player may potentially despawn
+            living-soft-despawn-range=32
             # Max size of an entities bounding box before removing it.
 Set to 0 to disable
             max-bounding-box-size=1000
             # Square of the max speed of an entity before removing it.
 Set to 0 to disable